What makes a good lullaby?

 And safe in my arms dear, contented he'll rest

-Playlist 2, below, called “Lullaby Favorites” includes many of the songs and recordings that were suggested by others; many were passed down through generations in their families and others just became the favorites for their family when they became parents.
+Playlist 2, below, called “Lullaby Favorites” includes many of the songs and recordings suggested by others; many were passed down through generations in their families and others just became their family's favorites when they became parents.

 “My Grandpa used to sing "My Little Buckaroo" by Bing Crosby (playlist 2) to every one of his grandchildren.
 He couldn't carry a tune, but he sang with enthusiasm!
 I was an adult, and my Pa was long gone, when I finally found the song and learned how it actually went to sing to my children.
 I still hear his enthusiasm every time I do.”